Cut Color & Create

 4 fantastic masculine cards and step-by-step instructions on making each of them are right here in this article.
 It’s a long article.

-Fantastic Masculine Card for Birthdays
+Fantastic Masculine Card for Birthday

 The techniques used for this card are simple stenciling, heat embossing, and “twists.”
 Altenew’s With a Twist online class challenges us to use methods different from what we might expect to use.
 Our card has two twists.
 We use the suggestion from the course to “cut it oddly.”
 We cut off the upper right corner of the front of our card.
 And then we also roll cardstock.
 As a result, the suit lapel appears to fold back over the suit.
 And, we use the same technique to add the shirt collar and the tie knot.